mdonepudi/aws-cloudformation-templates/README.md

 ## new-iam-user-iam-policy
 Template Parameters:
  - ThisCFPwd
-    - Password for the new IAM user
+    - Password for the new IAM user.

 This template demonstrates:
  - Create a new IAM user
  - Create a new IAM Managed Policy with: